 Junipers are common in many parts of the world.
 There are about 40 species of juniper, most of which produce toxic berries.
-But for the educated eye, Juniperus communis, has edible, pleasantly pungent berries that can be used as a flavoring, incense, medicinal or part of a cosmetic preparation.
-Continue reading for tips on how to pick juniper berries and how to recognize the safe juniper plants.
+But for the educated eye, Juniperus communis, has edible, pleasantly pungent berries that can be used as a flavoring, incense, medicinal, or part of a cosmetic preparation.
+Continue reading for tips on how to pick juniper berries and how to recognize safe juniper plants.

 Is it Safe to Pick Juniper Berries?